top of page

 Tripiti Flüchtlinge

-Naturally, the locals are concerned about the situation.
+Of course, the locals are concerned about the situation.
 A further increase in the flow of refugees could quickly push the island to its limits.
-They need help, but at the same time do not want a massive presence of authorities and personnel on the island, as this could destroy the island's charm.
-It is agreed that the arrival of boats on the small island must be stopped quickly.
+Help is needed, but at the same time, no one wants a massive presence of authorities and personnel on the island, as this could destroy its charm.
+Everyone agrees that the arrival of boats on the small island must be stopped quickly.

 #4 Is Gavdos still safe?
 What travelers need to know

-I received an increasing number of messages from concerned lovers of the island who felt that their island was in danger.
-In the same breath, the question of whether the island was still safe kept coming up.
-The clear answer is: Yes!
-The last year has shown that Gavdos is still very safe.
-As a traveler, you hardly ever come into contact with the situation.
-Upon arrival, the refugees are immediately received and cared for in order to arrange a quick onward transportation.
-If you are on Gavdos, you probably won't notice much of this.
-All the beaches, hiking trails, tavernas and sights are open to you as usual.
-Especially now, it's important for the locals that lovers and visitors to the island are not put off by the situation.
+I received an increasing number of messages from concerned lovers of the island who see their favourite place in danger.
+At the same time, the question of whether the island is still safe kept coming up.
+The clear answer is: yes!
+The year has shown that Gavdos remains very safe.
+As a traveller, you will hardly come into contact with the situation.
+Upon arrival, the refugees are immediately received and cared for at the port, and then quickly transported onwards.
+If you are on Gavdos, you will probably not notice much of this.
+All beaches, hiking trails, taverns and sights are open to you as usual.
+Especially now, it is important for the locals that lovers and visitors to the island are not deterred by the situation.
+Unfortunately, however, the figures show that the many negative and sometimes exaggerated media reports about the situation on Gavdos have led to fear and uncertainty among many holidaymakers.
+Locals on Gavdos report a decline in tourist numbers in 2025 of approximately 50% compared to the previous year.
+The operators of the accommodation and taverns agree that the many negative reports and the resulting uncertainty are the reason for this.
+I still remember very well a conversation with a hotel employee in Athens in autumn 2025, who was surprised by my planned trip to Gavdos.
+He was convinced that the entire island was covered with refugees.
+This makes it all the more important to me to dispel this impression of the island.
+A trip to Gavdos remains a dream come true and will fill your heart with joy.

 Comments